top of page

 Mountains to Sea Conservation Trust

-Holly is a seasoned marketing and communications professional turned environmental project manager, Holly lives in Whakatū Nelson where she draws inspiration and joy from her family and the natural world.
+Holly is a seasoned marketing and communications professional turned environmental project manager, with a focus on Wai Connection.
+Holly is passionate about the environment and draws inspiration and joy from her family and the natural world.

 Based in Nelson